 Section 8 Housing Choice Voucher Program

-Section 202 housing is designed especially for the elderly.
+Section 202 Supportive Housing for the Elderly Program is designed especially for the elderly.
 The housing that falls under this category usually includes services such as housekeeping help, prepared meals, transportation, or some health care—similar to an assisted living facility.
 Some facilities take Section 8 vouchers, allowing qualifying tenants to pay only 30% of their income in rent.
 Others have established rent rates that are below market prices.
 To qualify for Section 202 housing, you have to apply at the individual apartment building or facility.
 You may be asked to bring proof of income or social security, as well as other documents—the property manager should be able to tell you what to bring in advance.

 Section 236 Housing - HUD Fact Sheet - How Your Rent is Determined